Listen to Arkansas 1, a 52-year-old man from Arkansas, United States. Click or tap the triangle-shaped play button to hear the subject.

 AREA(S) OF RESIDENCE OUTSIDE REPRESENTATIVE REGION FOR LONGER THAN SIX MONTHS:

-Family moved to California when subject was 3, but they returned to the Arkansas/Missouri area when the subject was entering ninth grade.
+His family moved to California when he was 3, but they returned to the Arkansas/Missouri area when the subject was entering ninth grade.
 He has lived in Arkansas ever since.

 OTHER INFLUENCES ON SPEECH: